smartprix/gqutils/README.md

 ### Interface
 Defined with `graphql: interface`

+Interfaces in `gqutils` work more like `extends`, i.e. any `type` that implements an interface automatically has the fields of that interface.

+This can be used to have a set of default fields.
+(Along with default resolver implementations)
 ```js
 const Vehicle = {
 	// graphql = interface means it's a graphql iterface